maxxfrazer/maxx-bash_profile/README.md

 My bash profile (and similar) filled with functions I've made and aliases gathered from various places.

-run install.command to append .bash_profile or create if it doesn't exist yet .bash_profile can be a complete override if you want, otherwise append at the end of your existing .bash_profile
+run install.command to append .bash_profile with a single line or create if it doesn't exist yet.
+The single line will tell your .bash_profile to include a file called .extra_profile, and this

 .gitconfig contents to be added to the bottom of your existing .gitconfig file